-The Department of Health and Human Services (the department) provides the Training and Development Grant (the Grant) to Victorian public health services to contribute to the costs associated with teaching, training and research.
-The teaching and training components on the Grant are allocated to support the development of a high-quality future health workforce for Victoria across three streams of funding:
+The Department of Health and Human Services (the department) provides Training and Development funding to Victorian public health services to contribute to the costs associated with teaching and training to support the development of a high-quality future health workforce for Victoria.

 - professional-entry student placements

-- transition-to-practice – early graduate funding (medical PGY1 & PGY2, nursing and midwifery and allied health)
+- transition-to-practice – early graduate positions (medical year one and two, nursing, midwifery and allied health)